LefferTrochez/UAV-Research-Environment/README.md

 ## Study Summary and Main Finding

-The framework was built to determine whether increasing plant-model fidelity changes controller-evaluation conclusions when the rest of the benchmark is kept as consistent as possible.
+This framework was developed to investigate whether increasing plant-model fidelity changes controller-evaluation conclusions when the rest of the benchmark is kept as consistent as possible.

-Three progressively more detailed plant models were evaluated using the same control and estimation architecture under common mission and disturbance conditions.
+Three progressively more detailed plant models were implemented and evaluated within the same MATLAB/Simulink environment using a common control, estimation, sensing, mission, and analysis architecture.

 The main conclusion is:

 > **The appropriate simulation fidelity is task-dependent.
 Higher fidelity is not automatically the best choice for every controller-evaluation problem.**

 Lower-fidelity models are useful for fast controller development, tuning, repeated testing, and large simulation campaigns.
-Higher-fidelity models become more valuable when the evaluation depends on physical effects such as actuator dynamics, electrical behavior, multibody effects, or detailed ground interaction.
+Higher-fidelity models become more valuable when the evaluation depends on physical effects that are not represented by simpler models, such as actuator dynamics, electrical behavior, multibody effects, or detailed ground interaction.

-The purpose of the framework is therefore not to identify one universally superior model, but to quantify when additional physical fidelity provides enough evaluation value to justify its additional computational cost.
+The purpose of the framework is therefore not to identify one universally superior model, but to support systematic evaluation of when additional physical fidelity provides enough value to justify its additional computational cost.

 ---

 ## 3D Model Reference

-The 3D quadrotor model used for the Simulink representation was adapted from the **UniQuad** project:
+The 3D quadrotor model used for the **Simscape** representation was adapted from the **UNI-350CL** model provided by the UniQuad project:

 https://hkust-aerial-robotics.github.io/UniQuad/